cmillion/gPhoton/README.md

 ##### Citation
 If you use gPhoton software in your research, please cite at least one of the following:

-_Million, Chase, et al. "gPhoton: The GALEX Photon Data Archive."
+_Million, et al. "gPhoton: The GALEX Photon Data Archive."
 The Astrophysical Journal 833.2 (2016): 292._

 _Million, et al., 2016, gPhoton, Astrophysics Source Code Library, record ascl:1603.004_